92green/dataparcels/packages/dataparcels-docs/src/pages/examples/parcelboundary-debounce.md

+import Link from 'gatsby-link';
 import ParcelBoundaryDebounce from 'examples/ParcelBoundaryDebounce';

 This example demonstrates ParcelBoundary's `debounce` feature.
 The first field is debounced.
-It is slower to update state but causes less re-renders.
+It is slower to update state, and updates less often which causes less re-renders to happen.

+<Link to="/api/ParcelBoundary#debounce">API reference for ParcelBoundary.debounce</Link>

 <ParcelBoundaryDebounce />